felipebravom/felipebravom.github.io/docs/cv.md

 * [October 2016] [National Research Council Canada (NRC)](http://www.nrc-cnrc.gc.ca/eng/index.html), hosted by [Saif Mohammad](http://saifmohammad.com/).

 ## Seminars and Talks
+* [May 2023] A Tour through the Language Models: from Shannon to GPT-4.
+A talk given as part of the DCC, Uchile [lecture cycle on language models](https://relela.com/ciclos/). ([slides](https://felipebravom.com/documents/LMs.pdf))
 * [August 2022] Noche Cenia, Máquinas Dialogantes.
 An informal talk given in a pub in Santiago, Chile as part of the outreach activities of the  National Center of Artificial Intelligence. ([flyer](https://felipebravom.com/img/nochecenia.png))
 * [July 2022] [Millennium Institute for Foundational Research on Data (IMFD)](https://imfd.cl/).
 Tackling Fairness, Change and Polysemy in Word Embeddings.
 * [May 2022] [Data Science Institute (DSI), Imperial College London](https://www.imperial.ac.uk/data-science/).
 Tackling Fairness, Change and Polysemy in Word Embeddings.